-One solution to permanent digital data storage has been created and is becoming widely available.
-Other solutions are being researched, and should become available during the next few years.
-As these solutions are more widely adopted, the problem of persistence will be more fully solved.
+One solution to permanent digital data storage has been created and is widely available.
+Other solutions are being researched, and it is only a matter of time before those solutions will also become available.
+As these solutions become more widely adopted, the problem of data persistence will be more widely solved.

-And because the solutions are based on very widelyadopted formats, history would argue that the ability to read these solutions far in the future will be preserved by those who preserve such abilities today - academia, libraries, and historians.
+And because the solutions are based on very widely-adopted formats, history would argue that the ability to read these solutions far in the future will be preserved by those who preserve such abilities today - academia, libraries, and historians.